Rodgrad/Laravel-Thumbnail-Image/README.md

     100
   );

-  -- $request->image is the resource image , may require path if it is in another folder than the script -- "Thumby/thumbs/"  is the path to destination folder -- 100 is the max size of the thumbnail
+  -- $request->image is the resource image , may require path if it is in another folder than the script<br/>
+  -- "Thumby/thumbs/"  is the path to destination folder<br/>
+  -- 100 is the max size of the thumbnail<br/>

     -NOTE!